Unaxiom/ulogger/README.md

 # ulogger

-A custom logger to be used for all projects at Unaxiom.
+A custom logger that can be configured with different output colors.
+It can also stream logs to a remote URL.

 # Usage
 ```
-import "ulogger"
+import "github.com/Unaxiom/ulogger"

 func main() {
     log := ulogger.New()